Reelix/GithubFullscreenIssuePoC/README.md

 # GithubFullscreenIssuePoC

+# WARNING - PoC WAS HIJACKED AND IS CURRENTLY UNSAFE

 This repo is to demonstrate an issue with Github that covers the users screen when they interact with an issue.

 Issue Link / PoC: Temporarily removed due to comment hijack